btn6364/image-stitching/README.md

-# Project Title

-Image Stitching using OpenCV.
+# Image Stitching using OpenCV.

-## Description

 An implementation of the famous image stitching technique from scratch using OpenCV.
 Image stitching involves 4 crucial steps: